mnemnion/orb/doc/md/node/node.md

 # Node

   Time to stabilize this class once and for all.

 ## Node metatable

+  The Node metatable is the root table for any Node.
+I'm planning to make an intermediate class/table called Root that is in common for any instance Node.
+All it absolutely has to contain is =str=.

 ### Fields